 When it comes to audience targeting, both platforms excel, but they do so in different ways.
 Google Ads targets users based on keywords—what they’re searching for at that moment.
 For example, if someone searches for “best running shoes,” your ad for running shoes can appear at the top of the search results.

+●Google Ads: Targets based on user intent.
 Great for capturing leads when someone is ready to take action.

 ● Facebook (Meta) Ads: Allows more granular targeting by age, location, interests, and behaviors.
 Ideal for creating brand awareness and reaching people who might not be actively searching for your product but are likely to be interested.